Affiliate links on Android Authority may earn us a commission. Learn more.

 Anyone with a job that requires a lot of typing can attest that long sessions can result in wrist pain.
 How can an ergonomic keyboard help with that?
-Some studies suggest that they promote neutral wrist posture, which reduces the risk of developing musculoskeletal problems.
+Some studies suggest that they promote a neutral wrist posture, which reduces the risk of developing musculoskeletal problems.
 Ergonomic keyboards are designed to reduce strain — the keys are usually positioned so that typing requires minimal movement.
 This is why the two most common designs you will see are split keyboards or keyboards with curved key layouts.
 Cushioned pads are also a common addition.

 The jury is still out on how beneficial ergonomic keyboards truly are, but even if they just feel better for you, they are worth investing in.
 A comfortable work environment always boosts productivity.
-So, without further ado here are the best ergonomic keyboards we have found:
+So, without further ado, here are the best ergonomic keyboards we have found.

 Microsoft Surface Ergonomic

-It sports an arched shape designed to help your hands sit naturally when typing, with the added comfort of a double-cushioned palm rest and a split space bar.
+It sports an arched shape designed to help your hands sit naturally when typing, with the added comfort of double-cushioned palm rest and a split space bar.
 It doesn’t skip out on functionality either — there is a full number pad, as well as multiple media keys.
 The keys themselves are not only quiet but durable, with key life of up to 10 million actuations.

 Logitech K350 Wireless Keyboard

 Unlike other ergonomic keyboards, it’s also suitable for experienced typists that don’t want to adapt to a radically different typing style.
 Functionality hasn’t been sacrificed either.
 The Logitech K350 has a number pad and a variety of media and customizable shortcut buttons.
-However, they might not be to everyone’s liking thanks to awkward placement that leaves a lot to be desired.
+However, they might not be to everyone’s liking thanks to the awkward placement that leaves a lot to be desired.